acerbilab/pybads/docsrc/source/development.rst

 Installation instructions for developers
 ########################################

-Release versions of PyBADS are available via ``pip`` (and soon, ``conda-forge``), but developers will need to work with the latest source code.
+Release versions of PyBADS are available via ``pip`` and ``conda-forge``, but developers will need to work with the latest source code.
 They should follow these steps to install:

 1. (Optional, but recommended for development): Create a new environment in Conda and activate it.
 Requires Python 3.9 or newer::